 Carbon compensation:

-With the wooden and insulated inner shell in place (on paper at least :D), the interior framing and subdivision of the bus can be designed.
-A common and lightweight choice is wooden framing.
-A likely risk and issue with wooden studs (usually young spruce wood) is deformation and twisting over time.
+With the cosy cocoon in place, the interior framing and subdivision of the bus can be designed.
+A common and lightweight choice is wooden framing (usually young spruce wood).
+A likely risk and issue with wooden framing is deformation and twisting over time.
 This can be avoided by using (tropical) hardwoods or extensive gluing but doesn't feel like the most sustainable and circular option.

 Carbon compensation: The aluminium framing design allows for easy disassembly and segregation of the raw building materials in the (far) future.
 This circular, sustainable and recyclable aspect was an additional trigger to choose for the aluminium framing.
-The aluminium profiles do have a non-negligible carbon footprint linked to their initial production, hence we're also looking into secondhand profiles for the project and a suitable carbon compensation.
+The aluminium profiles do have a non-negligible carbon footprint linked to their initial production, hence a suitable carbon compensation is being assessed.

 Acknowledgement: Jan - brilliant in the design and construction of large machinery, was so kind to review and assess this (relatively simple) aluminium framing design and provide some very valuable suggestions along with mounting techniques.